Oculus Rift Review

 Overall, the Rift has excellent viewing quality, though we did find that the contrast ratio of the Oculus to be inferior to the Vive and the PlayStation VR.
 We also noted that there was a slight white haze over the dark areas of the images in our assessments, just marginally worse than the HTC or the PlayStation VR.

 Comprising 20% of the overall score, our Comfort metric assessed how comfortable it was to wear each headset for an extended period of time, whether or not it had adequate room for glasses, and if there is adequate ventilation to keep your face from becoming sweaty.
 The Oculus Rift did alright, earning a 5 out of 10 for its performance.
-The chart below shows how this performance ranked when compared to the rest of the models in the group.

 The Rift is decently comfortable to wear, though it couldn't match the comfort of the Gear VR by Samsung.
 Unfortunately, the Rift is exceptionally snug on your face, making it much more difficult to wear glasses than some of the other headsets, like the Vive or the PlayStation VR.